 The Threat Assessment Team (TAT) helps preserve the safety and security of the University community in collaboration with other University and community services.
 It provides consultation in any circumstance in which there is concern that someone poses a danger in any situation that involves students, staff members, visitors, or others in the vicinity of the University community.
 TAT’s philosophy is to identify concerns in the early stages and to work constructively and collaboratively with all parties before problems escalate into violent outcomes.

 Everyone in the University community is encouraged to seek help for themselves or others when there are safety concerns.
 Employees can contact the human resources office or the University Police.
-Students may discuss concerns with the Office of the Vice President, Chief Student Affairs Officer and Dean of Students or University Police.
+Students may discuss concerns with the Deans on Call or University Police.
 If for any reason these channels are not available, members should contact the Threat Assessment Team at (434) 924-8745.

 The University prides itself on being a warm and caring community whose members look out for one another.
 The University’s goal is to foster an atmosphere of actively encouraging persons who appear to be troubled or distressed to seek help.